ITensor/website/docs/classes/combiner.md

   * "IndexName" (default: "cmb") &mdash; provide a string to use for the name of the new, combined Index
   * "IndexType" (default: Link) &mdash; set the [[IndexType|classes/indextype]] of the new, combined Index

+## Related functions

+* `combinedIndex(ITensor C) -> Index`

+  Returned the "combined" index of the combiner C. This is the new Index that C has which resulted from merging the indices passed to the `combiner` function.

+  In debug mode, performs a run-time check that the ITensor C actually has combiner storage as it should.
+If this is not the case, an exception is thrown.

 <br/>
 _This page current as of version 2.0.11_